-This study was guided by "The Agency Theory" as initially put across by Jensen & Meckling, (1976) and later expounded on by Gerrit Sarens & Mohammad J. Abdolmohammadi, (2010).
-Gerrit & Mohammad theory also has connections with the Theory of firm articulated by Nicolai J. Foss et al. According to the agency theory a company consists of a nexus of contracts between the owners of economic resources (the principals) and managers (the agents) who are charged with using and controlling those resources (Jensen & Meckling, 1976).
+This study was guided by "The Agency theory"

+According to the agency theory a company consists of a nexus of contracts between the owners of economic resources (the principals) and managers (the agents) who are charged with using and controlling those resources (Jensen &Meckling).
 Agency theory posits that agents have more information than principals and that this information asymmetry adversely affects the principals' ability to monitor whether or not their interests are being properly served by agents.
 Furthermore, an assumption of agency theory is that principals and agents act rationally and use contracting to maximize their wealth.
-A consequence of this assumption maybe the 'moral hazard' problem (Jensen & Meckling, 1976), indicating that in an effort to maximize their own wealth, agents may face the dilemma of acting against the interests of their principals.
+A consequence of this assumption maybe the 'moral hazard' problem, indicating that in an effort to maximize their own wealth, agents may face the dilemma of acting against the interests of their principals.
 This will be expounded later during the literature review in Chapter two (2) of the study.

-This Theory will be used because "Internal control is one of many mechanisms used in business to address the agency problem" (Jensen and Payne 2003) and again "studies have shown that internal control reduces agency costs" (Abdel-khalik 1993; Barefieldetal.
-(1993).
+This Theory was used because "Internal control is one of the main mechanisms used in business to address the agency problem" (Jensen and Payne 2013) and again "studies have shown that internal control reduces agency costs"

-In the study, Internal control systems was construed to mean "a process effected by the entity's board of directors, management and other personnel, designed to provide reasonable assurance regarding the achievement of objectives in the categories; reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations."
-(Ray & Kurt; 2001) While financial performance will be considered in terms of Internal controls on receipt and receipts posting, Internal controls of payment in bank, Internal controls on payment in bank, Internal controls on cash payment and Internal controls on balances both cash and banks.
+In the study, Internal control systems was construed to mean "a process effected by the entity's board of directors, management and other personnel, designed to provide reasonable assurance regarding the achievement of objectives in the categories; reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+While financial performance was considered in terms of Internal controls on receipt and receipts posting, Internal controls on payment in bank, Internal controls on cash payment and Internal controls on balances both cash and banks.

-According to Dixon et al (1990), appropriate performance measures are those which enable organizations to direct their actions towards achieving their strategic objectives.
-On the other hand Stoner (2003), refers to performance as the ability to operate efficiently, profitability, survive, grow and react to the environmental opportunities and threats.
+According to Dixon et al, appropriate performance measures are those which enable organizations to direct their actions towards achieving their strategic objectives.
+On the other hand Stoner (2013), refers to performance as the ability to operate efficiently, profitability, survive, grow and react to the environmental opportunities and threats.
 For purposes of the study we adopted Ray and Kurt's definition of internal control systems.
-In as much as Internal control Systems are wide and numerous, for the sake of this study, Internal control systems were limited to; organization segmentation duties ,Authorization and approval ,Authorization and approval, Arithmetical and accounting ,Physical restrictions, Management, personnel, Supervision, Acknowledgement of performance and budgeting.
+In as much as Internal control Systems are wide and numerous, for the sake of this study, Internal control systems were limited to; organization segmentation duties ,Authorization and approval ,Authorization and approval , Arithmetical and accounting ,Physical restrictions, Management, personnel, Supervision, Acknowledgement of performance and budgeting.